The Honorable Lady Heather Hall

 They were not very savvy pirates either, as they lost their course and ended up in the most distant of seas.
 As tempers grew thin and storms grew stronger, I wound up in a boat with my belongings and some rum, and drifting towards unfamiliar nearby lands.
 I found myself on a strange shore indeed, as the first person I encountered was wearing a robe of chessboard-like fabric and a little black hat on his forehead.
 He took me in and helped me recover.

 This was Kuji Kaoni Musashi, a Yamabushi monk, and I was in his most distant lands of Japan.
 The Portuguese have been trading with them, but methinks no Englishman has been.
 As my stay seemed an extended one, I did my best to adapt to the customs.
 I admit it’s hard to go back to my old garments after discovering the comfort and elegance of Japanese attire.

 The Portuguese have certainly left a mark on Japan with playing cards, as they have stylized the cards that the sailors use.
 Cards are popular with pirates and in perfume parlours as well, and just about everywhere in between except church.
 Unlike perfume, my materials are easy to procure at home.
 Perhaps I did find what I needed.

 Getting in and out of Japan isn’t easy, but it helps to have friends on the inside.
 After returning to England, I had surgery on my leg and needed many weeks to recover, so I began to pursue card manufacturing.

-To date, I have completed seven packs, and have several more in queue.
+To date (Pennsic 46) I have completed twenty four games, and have several more in queue.

 My service to the society includes: